nikouu/Four-day-work-week-NZ/.github/pull_request_template.md

 ## Checklist
 - [ ] Information is from a public source
 - [ ] Information is from a reputable source
+- [ ] Information is not already covered in this repo